 It’s Time to Right This Very Terrible Wrong – NOW

-However, just a few days ago on September 20, 2013, the U.S. House of Representatives passed its version of the Continuing Resolution (H.J.RES.59), a bill to keep the government running through December 15, 2013.
+However, on September 20, 2013, the U.S. House of Representatives passed its version of the Continuing Resolution (H.J.RES.59), a bill to keep the government running through December 15, 2013.
 The bill already promises to force a showdown with the Senate because it includes a provision to defund Obamacare.

 The Continuing Resolution also extends the Monsanto Protection Act, euphemistically referred to as the Farmers Assurance Provision, which gives biotech firms immunity from federal prosecution for illegally growing GMO crops.